ierof/gitextensions.jiracommithintplugin/README.md

 # gitextensions.jiracommithintplugin
-A plugin for Git Extensions to add commit comment from your Jira.
+Provides hints for Atlassian Jira issues in the commit form.
+For example, you can configure Key - Summary message for all your in progress tasks.